Toby Low, 1st Baron Aldington: Life

 He was the son of Colonel Stuart Low, the Chairman of Grindlays Bank, who was killed in the sinking of MV Henry Stanley in 1942, and Lucy Atkin, daughter of the Lord Atkin.
 He was educated at Winchester College (where he later became Warden, i.e. chairman of the governing body), and at New College, Oxford where he studied law.
 He qualified as a barrister in 1939.

 He joined the Rangers (King's Royal Rifle Corps), a famous London Territorial Infantry Regiment, in 1934 and served in World War II in Greece, Crete, Egypt, Libya, Tunisia, Italy and Austria, becoming the youngest brigadier in the British Army in 1944, when he became Brigadier General Staff (BGS) of V Corps, commanded first by Lieutenant-General Charles Allfrey and then by Lieutenant-General Charles Keightley.
-He was appointed to the Distinguished Service Order in 1941, made a Commander of the Legion of Merit (US) and awarded the Croix de Guerre.
+He was appointed a Companion of the Distinguished Service Order in 1941, made a Commander of the Legion of Merit (US) and awarded the Croix de Guerre.

 Low stood for Parliament as a Conservative in the 1945 general election, and won the seat of Blackpool North.
 He served as Parliamentary Secretary at the Ministry of Supply 1951–54 and Minister of State at the Board of Trade from 1954, becoming a Privy Counsellor.

 In 1957, he was knighted and became chair of the Select committee on nationalised industry.
 In 1959, he became deputy Conservative Party chairman.
 In 1962 he was created Baron Aldington, of Bispham in the County Borough of Blackpool, and increased his business interests, serving as the chairman of several companies.
 He had been a director of the Grindlay family banking company, Grindlays Bank, in 1946, following his father and grandfather.

-In 1964, Lord Aldington became Chairman of the bank as well as of GEC.
+In 1964, Lord Aldington became chairman of the bank as well as of GEC.
 In 1971, he joined the BBC general advisory council, and became chairman of Sun-Alliance and the Port of London Authority.
 In 1972, he became co-chairman, with Jack Jones, of the joint special committee on the ports industry.
 He became chairman of Westland in 1977.

 Lord Aldington was considered a One Nation Conservative and supported British involvement in the European Union.
 He continued political activities in the House of Lords, including as chairman of the Lords' select committee on overseas trade.
 He was also a Deputy Lieutenant for Kent.

 In 1999, when hereditary peers were excluded from the House of Lords by the House of Lords Act 1999, as a hereditary peer of first creation he was granted a life peerage as Baron Low, of Bispham in the County of Lancashire, so that he could remain.